SPECIAL REPORT: Steel and aluminum tariff exclusion requests by congressional district

 Companies’ Experience Filing Requests

 Firms are required to submit a separate exclusion request for each distinct type and dimension of the imported product.
 The forms also require specific information such as the chemical composition, strength, toughness, list of entry ports, specific tariff code, expected amount for the year, etc. If the form has missing or incorrect information, then it will be denied.
 Firms or individuals can submit an objection to each exclusion request within 30 days of a submission, and BIS aims to process requests 60 days following an objection (so the entire process should take 90 days).
-There is no opportunity for U.S. manufacturers to refute an objection or appeal a decision.
+As of September 11, the Commerce Department is allowing firms to refute the exclusion requests by filing a rebuttal within seven days of each objection submitted against the exclusion request.
+The steel and aluminum manufacturing firm that filed the objection can in turn submit a “surrebuttal” within seven days.

 At a recent congressional hearing, U.S. companies revealed their experiences with the exclusion process.
 A broad range of U.S. firms testified that navigating the process was overly burdensome, can take more than 90 days, and often requires hiring outside lawyers.